Provinite/halloween-2018/rest/index.md

   authCode: string
 }
 ```

 ### Response
 An object containing your JWT.
-The JWT will have the following claims:
+The JWT will have the following claims.
 - `iat` - An issuance timestamp.
 - `exp` - An expiration timestamp.
 - `sub` - The user's deviantart UUID.

+The JWT's secret is known only to the API, so it cannot be verified by a consumer.

 #### Shape
 ```ts
 {
   token: string
 }

 ```
 #### Sample
 ```ts